Content Overview

 - Avoiding alcohol and caffeine, which can worsen dehydration

-- Prioritizing rest and adjusting your sleep schedule before travel
+- Prioritising rest and adjusting your sleep schedule before travel

 Arrive refreshed and ready